- Our Work

 Denman Island is one of the few remaining places where visitors can experience the quiet grandeur of an original forest in the Coastal Douglas fir (CDF) biogeoclimatic zone.
 Less than 1% of the CDF zone remains in its natural state; of that 1%, only a small fraction is protected.
 The rest, including remaining stands on Denman and other Gulf Islands in the Strait of Georgia, is perennially under the threat of logging and/or development.

 Until 2006 about 5% of Denman Island was set aside for park land and nature reserves.
-Since then, in substantial part due to initiatives of DCA this percentage has been increased to almost 25% by the addition of conservation covenants and acquisition of land for conservation.
+Since then, in substantial part due to initiatives of DCA this percentage has been increased to almost 25% by the addition of conservation covenants and acquisition of land for conservation as well as the creation of a new BC Provincial Park.

 Conservation Covenants placed on Komas Bluffs and Railway Grade Marsh and 63 hectare Settlement Lands acquired by DCA: